ssajedi/SAiF-GPT/README.md

 ✨ Special thanks to:
 - Tamaho for helping on team comunication with translations.
-- Alexander Matthias Jacobson for his initial insight on the brainstorming and being the brave on to jump out of the boat.
+- Alexander Matthias Jacobson for his initial insight on the brainstorming and being the brave one to jump out of the boat.

 ## License